YooBilly/practical-prompt-engineering/README.md

 > A practical, copy-paste prompt engineering guide for anyone who uses AI: from beginners to power users.

-This repository is a growing collection of **clear explanations, proven frameworks, and reusable prompts** that help you get better results from AI tools like ChatGPT.
+This repository is a growing collection of clear explanations, proven frameworks and reusable prompts that help you get better results from AI tools like ChatGPT.
+The endgoal is simply that you as a user can copy and paste the right prompt for the right context.

-No brick walls.
-No hype.
+No brick walls or frustrating answers.
 Just prompts that actually work.

 ---